-It is important to understand that bullying is not the odd occasion of falling out with friends, name calling, argument or when an occasional 'joke' is played on someone.
+Not all situations where children are involved in conflict or relationship difficulties can be understood as bullying.
+'Relational conflict' is one way of describing non-bullying situations.
+It is important to understand that bullying is not the odd occasion of falling out with friends, one off name calling, argument or when an occasional 'joke' is played on someone.
 Children do sometimes fall out or say things because they are upset.
-When occasional problems like this arise it is not classed as bullying.
+When occasional problems like this arise, it is not classed as bullying.
 It is an important part of a child's development to learn how to deal with friendship breakdowns and these situations.
 These issues are dealt with but are not considered 'bullying'.
 Our behaviour policy outlines how we deal with these behaviours.
-It is bullying if it is done repeatedly and on purpose.
+Occasionally an incident may be deemed to be bullying even if the behaviour has not been repeated or persistent - if it fulfils all other descriptions of bullying.
+This possibility should be considered, particularly in cases of hate crime related bullying and cyberbullying.
+If the victim might be in danger then intervention is urgently required.